EU actions to make integration work

 Different modules will focus on different aspects of the integration process following the Common Basic Principles.

-Draft modules have been prepared by the Commission, in dialogue with representatives of Member States governments and civil society organisations.
-Draft modules have been prepared in the areas of 1) introductory courses and language classes; 2) a strong commitment by the receiving society; and 3) the active participation of migrants in all aspects of collective life.
+The Final Report on the European Integration Modules has been prepared by the Commission, in dialogue with representatives of Member State governments and civil society organisations in the areas of 1) introductory courses and language classes; 2) a strong commitment by the receiving society; and 3) the active participation of migrants in all aspects of collective life.

 As a follow-up to the conclusions of the fourth Ministerial Conference on Integration, the Commission started developing a pilot project with Eurostat and the Member States for monitoring results of integration policies, including development of a set of common core indicators aimed to enhance comparability and reinforce the European learning process.
 Eurostat has published a pilot study on the data required to calculate the indicators, available here.
 The report on the analysis of the indicators was presented in spring 2013.

 The indicators are the following: